FAITH-COMMUNITY MOBILIZATION

 The trajectory of the Bible and its message of shalom points us to peace, well-being, and completeness—all of which are traits illuminated by Jesus Christ throughout the gospel.

 While prayer is essential, we recognize our need to go beyond and to “wear our prayers” through God-inspired action.
-As a prayer movement, we want to celebrate those who are working towards shalom in our communities.
+As a prayer movement, we want to celebrate those who are working toward shalom in our communities.

 While we continue to pray, we provide opportunities to roll up our sleeves and collaboratively work towards shalom in Chicagoland.
 We believe that in order to bring holistic change, we must be both “on our knees” in prayer and “on our feet” in action.

-Chicagoland United in Prayer was formed in 2017 as a collaboration of many praying networks, including Pray Chicago which began in 2014.
+Chicagoland United in Prayer was formed in 2017 as a collaboration of many praying networks, including Pray Chicago, which began in 2014.
 This collective effort champions seasonal rhythms of prayer and action throughout the year.

 Churches Involved